hcgaron/hansgaron-blog/content/articles/microservices/adding_an_ingress/index.md

     caption="Skaffold Bug Warning!"
 >}}

 {{< alert icon="triangle-exclamation" cardColor="#FFCC22" iconColor="#000000" textColor="#000000" >}}
-During writing of this blog, I've discovered a [bug with skaffold modules](https://github.com/GoogleContainerTools/skaffold/issues/9233).
-As a result, a lot of the configuration we are doing now is kind of pointless... *sigh*.
-But, when this bug is fixed, this is the right way to manage multiple configurations.
+During writing of this blog, I've discovered a ~~bug with skaffold modules~~[undocumented feature of Skaffold modules](https://github.com/GoogleContainerTools/skaffold/issues/9233).
+As a result, a lot of the configuration we are doing now doesn't work until the next article... sorry about that.
+I came back to update this article but it was too intrusive.

-Since we are only dealing with one (local) environment at the moment, this will be ok.
-But when it comes time to deploy this bug needs fixing or we will need to take a different approach.
-Fingers crossed Google fixes this bug.
-Please [bump the gihub issue](https://github.com/GoogleContainerTools/skaffold/issues/9233) to give it some extra traction.
+If you are interested, [see the github issue](https://github.com/GoogleContainerTools/skaffold/issues/9233) and the response to learn that *Skaffold modules can't create a default deployer, so we need to [instruct how to install our rawYaml files](https://skaffold.dev/docs/deployers/kubectl/#example)*.

+I could have re-worked this article, but this blog is a chronicle -- and like any real project, these things will happen... so enjoy the ride with me and now we know that Skaffold modules will not select a default deployer, so you *must define a deployer in your module `deploy.*`* section.

 {{< /alert >}}

 ## Reorgainze Skaffold Into Modules